Trial of Saddam Hussein: Al-Dujail trial: 19 October 2005

 There were several incidents during the trial where Saddam showed defiance against the court's authority.
-At one point, Saddam's legal defense team stormed out of the court after questioning the tribunal's legitimacy, and asking about return of defence papers seized by US Army troops and security issues regarding the protection of the defense.
+At one point, Saddam's legal defense team stormed out of the court after questioning the tribunal's legitimacy, and asking about the return of defense papers seized by U.S. troops and security issues regarding the protection of the defense.
 Saddam, along with his co-defendants, railed against Chief Judge Amin and the tribunal.
 The next day, after listening to hours of testimony against him, he lashed out at the judge.
 He said that he was exhausted, he did not intend on returning to the trial, and to "go to hell".
 Later, on 7 December 2005, Saddam refused to enter court, complaining of the conditions in which he was being held and the conduct of the trial.
 Saddam's complaints included, among other things, that he had not been able to change his clothes for four days.
 On 12 December 2005, instead of cross-examining witnesses, Saddam accused his American captors of torturing him, saying, "I have been beaten on every place of my body, and the signs are all over my body."

 On 29 January 2006, the trial was thrown in disarray after a courtroom session in which Saddam's half-brother Barzan Ibrahim al-Tikriti was dragged away by guards, the defense team walked out, and Saddam was ejected following a slanging match with chief judge Rauf Rashid Abd al-Rahman, who had replaced former chief judge Rizgar Amin, who resigned after complaining of government interference.

 Chief Prosecutor Jaafar al-Moussawi called for the death penalty for Saddam and four other defendants including Barzan al-Tikriti, Saddam's half-brother, Taha Yassin Ramadan, former Iraqi Vice President and Awad Hamed al-Bander, former chief judge of Saddam's Revolutionary Court.
 The suspects faced execution by hanging if convicted and sentenced to death.

-Following the assassination of his chief defense lawyer, Khamis al-Obeidi, Saddam began a hunger strike, protesting against the lack of international protection for lawyers.
-On 23 June 2006, it was reported that Saddam ended his hunger strike, having missed one meal.
+Following the assassination of his chief defense lawyer, Khamis al-Obeidi, Saddam began a hunger strike, protesting against the lack of international protection for lawyers, with the strike lasting 19 days.